 The Fourth of July Parade in 2016 will be the 40th anniversary of the annual event, and organizers want to celebrate by involving kids in the festivities.
 Students who live or attend school in Alameda are eligible to participate in a youth art and poetry contest to celebrate America’s independence with the theme, “America: Let Freedom Ring.”

-The Alameda County Public Works agency will begin the last phase of rehabilitation and repair work on the High Street Bridge on Monday, Oct.
-26. The repair work will require the High Street Bridge to close to all vehicle, bicycle and pedestrian traffic, Monday through Friday, 9:30 a.m. to 6:30 p.m. through Wednesday, Nov.
-25. Additional limitation will apply to marine traffic.
+The Alameda County Public Works Agency will be performing emergency repairs to the High Street Bridge on Friday, Dec.
+18. The bridge will be closed from 9 a.m. to 7 p.m. to all vehicle, bicycle and pedestrian traffic.
+There will also be some limitations to marine traffic.
 The U.S. Coast Guard will communicate this information in its weekly “Coast Guard Local Notices to Mariners.”